 A small park with private buildings near to the university.

-About twenty minutes by public transport out side of the city is the Skulptureparken.
-A number of sculptures scattered around the grounds of an office park.
-Snow covered ground can hide a number of them, so it is better viewed during the spring and summer months.
+About twenty minutes by public transport outside of the city is the Skulptureparken.
+Many sculptures scattered around the grounds of an office park.
+The snow-covered ground can hide many of them, so it is better viewed during the spring and summer months.

 On top of a chimney stack, a lone horse watches everything.

 Set in the city hall, Rex has a relaxed, upmarket vibe.
 Sunday brunch was excellent.
 Three courses, with smoothie and juice, shot included.
 It was a huge pile of food, but good value, with great service.

 Out of the city centre, Zillers is set in one of the old gaol buildings and run by an energetic Austrian.
 Service is high-speed, and the food is wonderful.
 Heavy Germanic dishes.
 The decor is rustic, alpine, and a nice change of pace from Swedish minimalism.